 With the requirement of no more than 0.5% recycling contamination, China is no longer accepting most recycling produced by the United States.
 Local markets are adapting to this change through increased recycling infrastructure.
+With population increases and more than threefold increase in garbage, recycling amounts appear to decrease.

-Another important factor for marketing of locally collected materials is the transportation costs incurred in shipping materials to end-markets or to ports (for export to China or other countries) that are generally located in western Washington or Oregon.
+Another important factor for marketing of locally collected materials is the transportation costs incurred in shipping materials to end-markets or to ports that are generally located in western Washington or Oregon.
 Recyclers in the Central Washington area have less access to these markets because the transportation cost is a barrier.
 The low market value of most recyclables limits the number of materials that can be moved cost-effectively to markets and forces the region to develop creative programs and/or focus its efforts on larger portions of the waste stream.

 Paper markets: Recyclable paper products such as newsprint, corrugated containers and high-grade paper make up approximately 17% (2017) of Chelan County's disposed waste stream.
 Local buy-back and drop-off centers currently accept most of these categories of paper.
 These items are typically recycled because residents can routinely identify these materials as recyclable.
-Paper densities also allow for efficient collection programs.
-One difficulty associated with collecting paper is the potential for non-recyclable and lower grades of paper to get mixed in with higher grades of paper, which then decreases the market value of the material.
+One difficulty associated with collecting paper is the potential for non- recyclable and lower grades of paper to get mixed in with higher grades of paper, which then decreases the market value of the material.
 On the other hand, mixing of paper grades is allowed by some markets, depending on the processing methods and end markets.
-All of the paper grades currently are receiving relatively high market prices.

 Old newspapers are often sold to paper mills to be processed into other paper products, and magazines can often be mixed with newspaper for recycling purposes.
 Most of the newspaper that is collected in Chelan County is used to produce fruit packing trays for locally grown fruit.
 Both Michelsen's Packaging and Keyes Fiber Corporation use large amounts of newspaper in their daily operations.
-Old newspapers made up about 7.3% of the materials recycled in Chelan County in 2017.
+Old newspapers made up about 3.5% of the materials recycled in Chelan County in 2021.

 Large quantities of cardboard boxes are used by commercial industries making this material a worthwhile targeted item for any recycling program.
 Cardboard is recycled by Keyes Fiber and other Pacific Northwest paper mills.
 This material is often manufactured into new corrugated containers.
-Cardboard contributed 23.2% of the materials recycled in Chelan County in 2017.
+Cardboard contributed 21.2% of the materials recycled in Chelan County in 2021.
 Office paper (largely computer and white ledger paper) is also a commonly recycled commodity.
 The fiber used to produce these papers usually has a higher market value than other paper such as newspaper and cardboard boxes.
 Office paper can be recycled into a variety of paper products, including writing paper, computer paper and household paper towels.
 Most recycling centers in Chelan County collect office paper.